Rural history: United States

 In the U.S. most rural history has focused on the South—overwhelmingly rural until the 1950s—but there is a "new rural history" of the North as well.
 Instead of becoming agrarian capitalists, farmers held onto preindustrial capitalist values emphasizing family and community.
 Rural areas maintained population stability; kinship ties determined rural immigrant settlement and community structures; and the defeminization of farm work encouraged the rural version of the "women's sphere."
 These findings strongly contrast with those in the old frontier history as well as those found in the new urban history.

-Modernization came in the 20th century, with the arrival of mechanization, the model T, and the agricultural agent—as well as radio.
+Modernization came in the 20th century, with the arrival of mechanization, the model T, better roads, and the agricultural agent—as well as electricity, and radio.

 France

 Rural history has been a major specialty of French scholars since the 1920s, thanks especially to the central role of the Annales School.
 Its journal Annales focuses attention on the synthesizing of historical patterns identified from social, economic, and cultural history, statistics, medical reports, family studies, and even psychoanalysis.